Continuing Education Catalog

 Price: $59 per person

 This course for couples will take you beyond Ballroom Dancing I. Learn additional steps in the foxtrot, waltz, samba, quickstep dance and others.
 A new dance or two will be added.
-This course will be helpful with the return of the Big Band sound.
-Participants will need a partner for this class.
+Participants need a partner for this class.

 Prerequisite: Students should have a basic knowledge or a solid foundation of beginner-level ballroom dance concepts for this intermediate-level class.